 This layout means placing one group of goods on the shelves, for example, a group of milk with different packaging and manufacturers.
 This makes shopping easier for customers when the entire range of dairy products is in front of their eyes and there is no need to look for the necessary product all over the store.
 Such a layout by product groups is also convenient because of comparing prices in different manufacturers.

 2. Laying out the brand block or by the manufacturer.

 Branding is most often used to make a particular brand more recognizable among other brands.
-A corporate block is shelf space for goods of a specific manufacturer.
-This display of goods attracts the attention of buyers by the contrast and color, unlike other types of layout.
+A corporate block is a shelf space for goods of a specific manufacturer.
+This display of goods attracts the attention of buyers by contrast and color, unlike other types of layout.
 A branded layout increases the time spent by visitors near such products.
 This is like the effect of an advertising stand.